 Joshua Upshaw‘s interests involve investigating the neural correlates related to the constructs of mindfulness, creativity, and imagination.
 Specifically, how these areas can be applied to aspects within the educational, organizational, and aging population contexts.
 Joshua graduated from the University of Arkansas with a BA in Psychology and a minor in Business Management.
-He volunteers with Canopy NWA, a refugee resettlement and advocacy organization.
-In his spare time, he enjoys practicing and teaching yoga, exercising, meditating, and being outside in the garden or on a river.
+In his spare time, he enjoys practicing and teaching yoga in the community, kickboxing, meditating, reading, and being outside in the garden or on a river.

 Carl E. Stevens, Jr., Ph.D.‘s research goals mainly revolve around using neurophysiological measurements to guide the development of technological applications that are aimed at improving individuals’ cognitive, creative, and even physical performance in numerous arenas.
 The use of EEG in these pursuits is of particular interest to him, as are neuro/bio-feedback, neuromodulation, and machine learning.
 He is also enthusiastic about incorporating emerging technologies, such as virtual reality, in my research.
 Carl’s past research projects include: designing/building/programming a social robot for ASD interventions; the development of an Aruduino-based system for displaying visual stimuli (LED matrix) and recording responses from live retinal cells; and improving the commonly-used but flawed control method (“sham” condition) in tDCS research (dissertation work).
 Carl’s personal interests include coding and working with electronics/robots (just for the fun of it), writing, cooking, creating and listening to music, sports, and last but not least, spending time with his beautiful family.